void-linux/void-docs/src/config/graphical-session/fonts.md

 # Fonts

+[xbps-query(1)](../../xbps/index.md#finding-files-and-packages) can be used to list font-related packages.
+Many fonts are packaged with the `font-` prefix.

 To customize font display in your graphical session, you can use configurations provided in `/usr/share/fontconfig/conf.avail/`.
 To do so, create a symlink to the relevant `.conf` file in `/etc/fonts/conf.d/`, then use